rp729/06-Intro-to-Algorithms/09_Singly_Linked_List.md

 Print Nodes
 This is a method of the LinkedList class.
 To print the data present in all the nodes of the linked list, we need to traverse one node at a time and print each node’s data part.

+---

-# Coding a Singly Linked List
+**Coding a Singly Linked List**

 ![image](https://user-images.githubusercontent.com/19671036/60899637-68175400-a230-11e9-90ba-2c47735892d7.png)

+---

 ![image](https://user-images.githubusercontent.com/19671036/60899703-83825f00-a230-11e9-9a70-d23911da1699.png)

+---

-What are the advantages and disadvantages of Singly Linked Lists?
+**What are the advantages and disadvantages of Singly Linked Lists?**

-Advantages
+* **Advantages**

-It’s a dynamic data structure in which insertion and deletion are simple as we don’t need to shift the elements.
+  * It’s a dynamic data structure in which insertion and deletion are simple as we don’t need to shift the elements.
 Just updating the next pointer will do the job for us.
-Stack and Queue data structures can be easily implemented using linked lists.
+  * Stack and Queue data structures can be easily implemented using linked lists.

-Disadvantages
+* **Disadvantages**

-Additional memory is used up by the next pointers.
+  * Additional memory is used up by the next pointers.
-Random access is not possible.
+  * Random access is not possible.
 You must traverse the linked list from the beginning to get to a particular node.

-Conclusion
-That’s it for this tutorial.
-In the future tutorials, we will see how to remove an element from the linked list, how to find if an element exists in the linked list etc.
+---

+**Summary**

+Throughout this topic we covered:
+* Nodes
+* What singly linked list are
+* Some basic coding of a singly linked list
+* Advantages of singly linked lists
+* Disadvantages of singly linked lists

+---

+<a href="https://github.com/CyberTrainingUSAF/06-Intro-to-Algorithms/blob/master/10_Doubly_Linked_List.md"> Continue to next Topic </a>